 The links on this page will take you to information on where to find funding and how to apply.
 The first place to look, however, is to your Graduate Program Director (GPD) who can be an asset to your funding search.

 UNC Charlotte has licensed access to PIVOT, a funding resource database with local, state, federal, international and foundation-supported opportunities.
 Set up an account with your UNC Charlotte ID to search for opportunities.
 PIVOT will email updates on your searches daily or weekly.

-- Tuition Support - Funding administered by the Graduate School that covers tuition and health insurance.
+- Tuition and Health Insurance Support - Funding administered by the Graduate School that covers the cost of tuition and health insurance.

-- Assistantships and Employment - Graduate assistantships involve working up to 20 hours per week for a stipend.
-Teaching assistantships may involve the activities of teaching a course while research assistantships involve assisting faculty on research projects.
+- Assistantships and Employment - Graduate assistantships requiring working up to 20 hours per week for a stipend.
+Teaching assistantships involve the activities of teaching a course while research assistantships involve research projects.

 - Financial Aid - Federal student loans, based on financial need and the estimated cost of attendance, are available from the Federal government.

 - Research Funding - The Office of Research and Economic Development provides a list of funding resources for graduate students broken down by field.

 - Graduate School Fellowships, Awards and Competitions - Fellowships are service-free awards which may include a stipend for living expenses and tuition and fees.

 The 2021 Graduate School Summer Fellowship Program (GSSF) provides a way for students to continue focus on their research over the summer months.
 The GSSF Fellowship provides a $6,000 stipend for qualifying students.
 More information and instructions for applying are available for download.